JMaynor/homepage/src/site/notes/Home Page.md

 # Let's Plays

-A list of games I've LP'd on my channel, in generally reverse chronological order.
+A list of games I've LP'd on my channel, in generally chronological order.

 - [[Games/Call of the Sea (2020)\|Call of the Sea (2020)]]
 - [[Games/Star Wars Knights of the Old Republic (2003)\|Star Wars Knights of the Old Republic (2003)]]